TC Mobile - Tablet Command

 Growth Levers

-- Expansion into wearable integrations for hands-free updates
+- Wearable integration for hands-free status updates

 Market Threats